kuenane/N-puzzle/README.md

 # N-puzzle
-Ia that resolves a N-puzzle
+IA that resolves a N-puzzle